jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

     They buy whatever else they need with the price of their own produce.

-<sup>12</sup> The prudence in the conduct of every private family cannot be a folly in the conduct of a great kingdom.
+{{< s v="12" >}} The prudence in the conduct of every private family cannot be a folly in the conduct of a great kingdom.

 If a foreign country can supply us with a commodity cheaper than we can make ourselves, better buy it of them with the produce of our own industry employed in our advantage.
 The general industry of the country is always in proportion to the capital which employs it.